dansays/nextstage-framer/README.md

 ### Add Container

 Add `<div id="ns-framer"></div>` to your `<body>`.
 The framer will be rendered within this container.
 The UI will expand to fit the width of this container; add `#ns-framer { max-width: 800px; }` to your stylesheet if your content well is wide.

+## Known Issues

+- Drag-and-drop panning will likely not work on touch devices